named-data/NDN-CCL-API/exclude.rst

 Exclude.Entry.getType Method
 ----------------------------

-Get the value of the component.
+Get the type of this Exclude.Entry.

 :[C++]: